 - Freshmen: Students that meet the USU admission requirements can be admitted in to the pre-psychology major.

-- Transfer Students: Transfer students and USU students transferring from other majors qualify for the pre-psychology major if they meet USU's general admissions requirements.
+- Transfer Students: Transfer students and USU students transferring from other majors qualify for the pre-psychology major with a 2.75 USU/Overall GPA.

 - To be a psychology major, students must submit a written application to the department after meeting the following prerequisites:

 - Completion of at least 40 semester credits with a cumulative GPA of 3.0 or higher

 - Completion of at least 18 USU credits with a GPA of 3.0 or higher

 - Completion of certain psychology pre-requisite courses with a GPA of 3.0 or higher

 International students have additional admissions requirements.

 With a degree in psychology, students will be well prepared for graduate study in psychology and other areas.
 Graduates can also pursue the following careers:

 Career Services provides counseling and information on hundreds of job and internship opportunities and even helps students apply and interview.